lelacelia/lelacelia/README.md

 ## Hi there 👋

+My name is Linh-Anh Le.
+You can call me Celia.
+In my free time, I like watching tennis, travelling, cooking (without having to do the dishes), and exercising.
+I am new to GitHub and currently am trying to learn Python and building out my DS portfolio at the same time!

 <!--
 **lelacelia/lelacelia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.